Severe and Chronic Depression

 Persistent depressive disorder treatment can be offered in either an inpatient (residential) setting or as an outpatient program.
 For more severe cases of PDD, the inpatient program provides a higher standard of care and more targeted interventions.
 Mild to moderate PDD can successfully be treated through an outpatient program which will provide counseling and medication management.
 Transcranial Magnetic Stimulation, also know as TMS Depression Therapy, is an innovative depression treatment technology for medication resistance depression.
 There are also support groups for those with chronic depression, which offer peer support and a platform for sharing therapeutic techniques and personal experiences with others.

-The Treatment Specialist is a team of highly experienced professionals in the mental health and substance abuse fields who can guide you or a loved one toward a high quality PDD treatment provider.
-The Treatment Specialist begins with offering a free assessment that helps the specialists target the appropriate treatment program for your specific needs.
-Their free locator service will help streamline the process of finding a PDD-specific program.
-Get the help you or a loved one needs today—contact The Treatment Specialist at (866) 644-7911.
+The Treatment Specialist will connect you with a treatment center who has a team of highly experienced professionals in the mental health field who can guide you or a loved one toward PDD treatment plan.
+A Treatment Specialist will begin by offering a free assessment and insurance check.
+Get the help you or a loved one needs today for chronic and major persistent depressive disorder treatment—contact a Treatment Specialist at (866) 644-7911.